bocadilloproject/bocadillo/docs/guide/routing.md

 ## How are requests processed?

-When an inbound HTTP requests hits your Bocadillo application, the following algorithm is used to determine which view gets executed:
+When an inbound HTTP request hits your Bocadillo application, the following algorithm is used to determine which view gets executed:

 1. Bocadillo runs through each URL pattern and stops at the first matching one, extracting the raw route parameters as well.
 If none can be found, an `HTTPError(404)` is raised.
 2. Bocadillo checks that the matching route supports the requested HTTP method, and raises an `HTTPError(405)` exception if it does not.